kineticio/runnable/docs/api/index.md

   const execute = (io: InputOutput) => {
     io.message.info({
       title: 'Hello World',
-      description: 'This is a description',
+      message: 'This is a description',
     });
   };
   ```